renjithsalex/AI-Learning/ModelContextProtocol.md

 - **Optimization**: Efficient token usage and memory management
 - **Flexibility**: Adaptable to different context strategies and model capabilities
 - **Interoperability**: Easy integration with various LLM frameworks

+### Problem Statement

+As AI systems become more integrated into business processes, the limitations of current context handling methods are becoming apparent.
+Key issues include:

+- Inability to remember past interactions across sessions
+- Difficulty in managing long context windows with relevant information
+- Lack of integration with external data sources and tools
+- High operational costs due to inefficient token usage

+### Technical Overview

+The Model Context Protocol (MCP) provides a standardized framework for managing context in AI applications.
+It defines:

+- How context is represented and serialized
+- Methods for efficient token management and optimization
+- A protocol for integrating external tools and data sources
+- Standards for memory management across different layers (short-term, working, long-term)

+Developers and organizations can implement MCP to enable more intelligent and context-aware AI systems, improving both user experience and operational efficiency.

 ## Core Concepts